isomerpages/moe-victoriasch/announcements/2025/_posts/2025-04-14-post-2025 Speech Day Awards Information.md

 image: ""
 variant: markdown
 ---
+14 April 2025

+Dear Victorian,

-# **Victoria School 149th Anniversary &amp; Speech Day On Saturday, 16 May 2025: Presentation of Award**
+**Victoria School 149th Anniversary &amp; Speech Day On Friday, 16 May 2025: Presentation of Award**

 Congratulations!
-We are pleased to inform you that you will be receiving the award(s) as listed in the following [to be updated.]()
+We are pleased to inform you that you will be receiving the award(s) as listed in the following [link.](https://drive.google.com/file/d/1S2sc97OTwHuA6RRN_PEMjMUDbBf_KO9h/view?usp=drive_link)

 The award(s) will be presented during the Speech Day Award Ceremony.
 The details for prize recipients are as follows: